lukaswrz/filenavi/README.md

 Now, you can login as the user "filenavi" with the password "filenavi".
 It is of course highly recommended to change the username and password, as this user has the owner rank, which means that it can basically do anything.

-## Icons

-The UI icons are from [here](https://github.com/davidmerfield/Public-Icons), but have been altered.